Inverkeithing: Medieval period

+Roger de Mowbray, baron of Inverkeithing, sealed the Declaration of Arbroath in 1320 and was later sentenced to death for treason against King Robert I.

+The Parliament of Scotland met in Inverkeithing in April 1354, during the reign of David II.

+In 1429, authorities of the Burgh were reimbursed for expenses from landing and passing through the town subjected by Princess Elizabeth, daughter of King James I.

+In 1487, an Act of Parliament during the reign of James III specified that the Convention of Royal Burghs would be held annually in Inverkeithing.
+Evolving in parallel to the Parliament of Scotland, the Convention was an important representative assembly of trading towns.
+While the Act specified Inverkeithing as the host, it is unclear how many meetings were held there before the Convention moved to Edinburgh in 1552.

+Post-medieval period

-16th and 17th centuries
+16th century

-In November 1504 there was a plague scare at Dunfermline Palace, and four African women including Ellen More with John Mosman, the court apothecary, came to stay in Inverkeithing before crossing to South Queensferry.
+In November 1504 there was a plague scare at Dunfermline Palace, and four African women including Ellen More, with John Mosman, the court apothecary, came to stay in Inverkeithing before crossing to South Queensferry.

 Inverkeithing was one of the few Scottish burghs to have four stone gates—known as "ports"—around its medieval settlement.
 Stone walls were added in 1557, the last remains of which can still be found on the south side of Roman Road.
 Until that time, Inverkeithing enjoyed a successful trade in wool, fleece and hides, and served as a hub of commerce for Fife.
 The town's flourishing was evidenced by its weekly markets and five annual fairs.
+The site of the east port is still visible at King Street, and a features a carved stone monument.

+Inverkeithing was granted a charter of confirmation as a Royal Burgh by James VI in 1598.